artemadams/atlas-search-mongoflix/README.md

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/artemadams/atlas-search-mongoflix)

 Duplicate the file `.env.local.example-add-app-id-here` and name it: `.env.local`.
-You will need to change the `<APP_ID>` value to the app id of your MongoDB Realm app, which will be created at a later step.
+You will need to change the `<APP_ID>` value to the app id of your MongoDB App Services app, which will be created at a later step.
-You have also to update the `NEXT_PUBLIC_REALM_BASE_URL` value if you have a different base URL for your MongoDB Realm app.
+You have also to update the `NEXT_PUBLIC_REALM_BASE_URL` value if you have a different base URL for your MongoDB App Services app.
-This value will depend on the deployment region of your MongoDB Realm app.
+This value will depend on the deployment region of your MongoDB App Services app.

 # Agenda